Yahoo Messenger: New Yahoo Messenger

 In December 2015, an all-new, rewritten Yahoo!
 Messenger was launched, only on mobile and through a browser.
 A desktop version of the "new" Messenger was later released, shortly before the "legacy" Messenger shut down on August 5, 2016 and the clients no longer working by August 31, 2016.

 Unable to find success like in the older days, Yahoo! eventually announced that the new Yahoo!
-Messenger service will shut down on July 18, 2018.
+Messenger service would shut down on July 17, 2018.

 Mobile versions

 Mobile versions of Yahoo!
 Messenger were launched originally for Palm OS and Windows CE devices.
 In a deal signed March 2000, Yahoo!
 Messenger would come bundled on Palm handheld computers.
 It was also available for Verizon Wireless customers, through a deal with Yahoo! announced in March 2001, and through Sprint's MiniBrowser.
 A version for the T-Mobile Sidekick II was released in 2004.
 This was to be followed by versions for Symbian (via Yahoo!
 Go), BlackBerry, and then for iPhone in April 2009.
 A version called Yahoo!
 Messenger for SMS also existed, which allowed IM via SMS.
 As of January 2014, the iOS version supported voice calls, with video calling on some devices.
 The Android version supported "voice & video calls (beta)".